uptonking/note4yaoo/lib-utils-layout-dockview-dev.md

   - The panel also has access the group api and the container api.
 - To open a panel requires a unique id and the name of the component to render.
   - To render a custom tab component you should specify the tabComponent.
-- You can position a panel relative to an existing panel, group using direction.
+- 💡 You can position a panel relative to an existing panel, group using `direction`.
-  - If you do not provide a reference panel or group then the panel will be positioned to the edge of the dock in the specified direction.
+  - If you do not provide a reference panel or group, then the panel will be positioned to the edge of the dock in the specified direction.

 - You can update a panel through the Panel API.
   - Use this feature sparingly: Anything you assign to the params options of a panel will be saved when calling api.toJSON().
 Only use this to store small amounts of static view data.
 Do not use this to store application state or dynamic panel state.